dominikpanzer/cacamber-BDD-for-ABAP/README.md

 So how does BDD work and how does Cacamber fit in?
 Let us have a look:
 1. Identify the important business features for your software and prioritize them.
 1. Identify different scenarios of these features and prioritize them.
 1. Define acceptance test descriptions for these scenarios.
 Use the Gherkin language for this.
 Make sure the whole team understands them.
 Scenarios are no technical descriptions.
-They describe the users intention, what the user actually does and what he wants to achive.
+They describe the users intention, what the user actually does and what he wants to achieve.
 1. Write the first scenario with Cacamber consisting of the relevant steps and place an `ASSERT` in the `THEN` step method.
 A step method needs to be a public method of your test class.
 Make sure there is just one `THEN`.
 You will need to inherit your test class from `ZCL_CACAMBER` and define a `FEATURE` and the `CONFIGURATION` for the steps in the `SETUP` of your test class.
-You will also need a test method, add a `SCENARIO` and different steps using `GIVEN`, `WHEN`, `THEN` and the other available methods.
+You will also need a test method `FOR TESTING`, put a `SCENARIO` and different steps using `GIVEN`, `WHEN`, `THEN` and the other available methods into the test method.
 1. The new test method will most likely fail with an exception, because the step methods are not implemented or the `ASSERT` failed.
 It might also go green, if the step methods are already implemented and the existing business logic is able to pass the criteria of the `ASSERT`.
 Then you are done.
 1. If the scenario fails, you will most likely need to write a new method for your business logic.
 Use TDD for this: Red-Green-Refactor.
 When your TDD tests are green, place the newly created or changed method into your step method.
 There might be more than one method call to your business logic in a single step method.
 You will also need to save results of your business logic in attributes, so other step methods can access it (one step calculates a value, the next step validates it etc.)
 1. Repeat unti your scenario is green.
 1. Refactor.
 1. Start with the next scenario and reuse your steps methods.

-If this is too high level for you, have a look at the example implementation `ZCL_BDD_EXAMPLE` and `ZCL_BDD_EXAMPLE_2` or check out the API description.
+If this is too abstract or too high level for you, have a look at the example implementation `ZCL_BDD_EXAMPLE` and `ZCL_BDD_EXAMPLE_2` or check out the Cacamber API documentation.

 ## Advantages of BDD
-* Increases / improves collaboration between business, dev and QA
+* Increases / improves collaboration between business, development and QA
 * Makes communication in the team easier by using natural domain centric language
 * The team can talk about the system behavior instead of technical implementation details
 * Devs know when they are "done", because the clearly defined scenarios can be used as are acceptance criteria